basett1/OPENCORE-EFI-MSI-H270-GC-TITAN-RIDGE/README.md

 </div>

+# As of 28/03/2021 this repo is archived.
+The hardware is kept by [SPEEEDO](https://github.com/Speeedo83) then go to his [REPO](https://github.com/Speeedo83/MSI-H270-RX470_mod_570-Hackintosh) for update

 # H270 MSI GAMING M3 + I5 7600 + Thunderbolt 3 GC Titan Ridge :sunglasses:

 EFI H270 MSI GAMING M3 +I5 7600 with OpenCore 0.6.6 bootloader